bbepis/XUnity.AutoTranslator/README.md

 If instead, you use the interface directly, it is also possible to extend from MonoBehaviour to get access to all the normal lifecycle callbacks of Unity components.

 ## Implementing a Resource Redirector
-The resource director allows you to modify resources as they are being loaded by the game.
+The resource director allows you to modify resources loaded through the `Resources` and `AssetBundle` API as they are being loaded by the game.

 The following API surface is made available by the Resource Redirector: